rundsk/dsk/docs/10_The Design Definitions Tree/Readme.md

 ```

 <Banner title="Note" type="warning">Hidden directories and files beginning with a dot (.) are ignored.
 Things you don’t want to be accessed should not be stored inside the DDT.</Banner>

+<Banner title="Note" type="warning">Multiple occurrences of the same prepending number in a single directory leads to undefined behaviour.</Banner>